box/box-ui-elements/src/components/form-elements/draft-js-mention-selector/README.md

 Use `createMentionTimestampSelector(tagged_message)` instead of `EditorState.createFromContent()` when restoring content that already contains mentions.

-This will parse the tagged message and create `type: MENTION` entities.
+This will parse the tagged message and create `type: MENTION` or `type: UNEDITABLE_TIMESTAMP_TEXT` entities.
 It returns an EditorState instance.

 ### Examples